 Life’s Unexpected Turns

-Property tax liens can be a major hassle for those who find their financial situation has taken an unexpected turn for the worse.
-Numerous property owners in Maine are barely making ends meet as property taxes continue to increase.
-Eventually, a car breaks down, someone gets sick, the roof leaks, the water heater goes or any of a number of emergencies deplete the savings that were supposed to pay that ever-increasing property tax bill.
+Eventually, a car breaks down, someone becomes sick, the roof leaks, the water heater goes, or any of a number of emergencies deplete the savings supposed to pay that ever-increasing property tax bill.

-People are often very surprised when I point out that the last person, they want to owe is the town assessor.
-“Wait what….” they say.
-After which I point out that local property debts can trigger auto foreclosure provisions on a Maine resident’s home, most towns don’t offer payment plans and usually demand payment in full to stop the foreclosure.
+People often feel surprised when I point out that the last person they want to owe is the town assessor.
+“Wait, what?” they say.
+I point out that local property debts can trigger auto foreclosure provisions on a Maine resident’s home.
+Most towns don’t offer payment plans and usually demand payment in full to stop the foreclosure.

 Tax Bills Piling Up?